Fernande Decruck: Pavane (1933)

-Pavane is Fernande Decruck's first known work for the saxophone quartet.
+Pavane is Decruck's first known work for the saxophone quartet.
 It was dedicated to the Saxophone Quartet of the Garde Républicaine.
 Fernande Decruck set Pavane for other instrumental combinations, including reed trio.

 Deux berceuses pour quatuor de saxophones (1935)

 Composed in 1935 and dedicated to the Unknown Soldier and Donald Moore, Deux berceuses (two lullabies) was written for horn quartet and adapted by the composer for saxophone quartet.

 Deux berceuses is in two movements: